eddyystop/feathers-service-verify-reset/README.md

 // Change the email and send a confirmation email to the old email address.. verifyReset.changeEmail(password, newEmail, currentUser, (err, user) => { ... });
 ```

+A promise is always returned by each API.
+The callback, if provided, is invoked in a scope outside the Promise chain
+so any error in the callback will not cause a `.catch` to fire.

 ### Routing